(Astrologers refer to the sun as a planet and also a luminary, along with the Moon.)

 The sun is the inner power that manifests a major part of the self and our identity.
 Our personality and who we are has an attractive force even if we don’t believe we have charisma or a nice-looking exterior.
 How others perceive us adds to our self-identity.
 If everyone tells us we’re smart, we will believe it.
 If many tell us we’re stupid, we’re just as inclined to believe it and form a negative self-identity.

 More important than how others see us is how do we see ourselves?
-We can use our self-awareness and the power of our personality for motivation or a drive to succeed and all the while building our ever-changing self-identity and self-expression.
+We can use our self-awareness and the power of our personality for motivation or drive to succeed and all the while build our ever-changing self-identity and self-expression.

 Unfortunately, some feel weak or less than others and will give this control to others, or worse, try to take control of others through insecurity and fear.
 People who self-identify with being domineering, overpowering or aggressive are just creating negative karma for themselves.